HSF/hsf.github.io/organization/_posts/2016/2016-05-04-Workshop-summary.md

 ### DIANA-HEP - P. Elmer

-Data intensive ANAlisys for HEP: collaborative efforts around anlysis tools to make them a sustainable infrastructure in our community
+Data intensive ANAlisys for HEP: collaborative efforts around analysis tools to make them a sustainable infrastructure in our community

 -   4 year project (2015-2019)